hiimchrislim/Anaconda/README.md

 Stanley Wan

 I contributed to the project by implementing the update score function, which updates the user's score when the snake eats additional units of food.
+I also worked on helper functions.
 I also tested our game and refactored the code to clean it up.
 For the readme, I contributed by creating installation instructions.

 # License <a name="license">
 MIT License